 The pain and anguish involved in writing this material was immense.
 Just to wrestle the words from their moorings and make them do what they were told took superhuman effort.
 I dreaded thinking where it might end up.
 It was terrifying.
 While better writers conveyed ideas and stories, I had no interest in such archaic nonsense.
 The pressure was tremendous.
 Some people could not sample the fruits of irony or imagination because to those who mythologised the fruits of the mind, they smelled like concrete thought.

 Like that poet with an unabashed hatred of poetry in the Poetry Café said, words made to look or sound like genuine objects of concern were not poetic.
-Words were not meant to prescribe language as a mode of perception.
-This was the only way to get the word out.
-Nothing would be left to chance.
+Words could not prescribe language as a mode of perception but it was the only way to get the word out.

 All creatures appearing on N’s plate gained a new awareness and beheld themselves as alive: the goats and swine, the cows, the prancing horses, the dog-gods.
 Hierarchies remained, yet from mineral to plant to animal to the being known as human, none were better or worse, none above or below the other.